aeris-lab/llmrank/README.md

 ## Citation
 If you use this code, please cite:

-> Al-Masri, E., et al. *Retrieval Without Consensus: Quantifying Inter-LLM Divergence in API Discovery.* AAAI 2026 Workshop on LLM-based Multi-Agent Systems (LaMAS 2026).
+> Authors, et al. *Retrieval Without Consensus: Quantifying Inter-LLM Divergence in API Discovery.* AAAI 2026 Workshop on LLM-based Multi-Agent Systems (LaMAS 2026).

 ## License
-MIT License © 2025 Eyhab Al-Masri
+MIT License © 2025